Sport in Belfast: Boxing

+Belfast has produced several world champion boxers including undisputed World Champion Johnny Caldwell Wayne McCullough, Rinty Monaghan, Carl Frampton and Lewis Crocker.
+The Ulster Hall and Odyssey Arena are recognized as premier international boxing venues.

+The Ulster Boxing Council is the governing body for boxing in the province of Ulster.
+Many Belfast amateurs train at the Ulster High Performance unit, established in 2014 by the UBC.
+Another boxing club, Immaculata ABC, is based in Divis, west Belfast.
+Holy Family GG, located in north Belfast, it is one of the most decorated clubs in Northern Ireland.

+At the 2022 Commonwealth Games, Northern Ireland boxers won an unprecedented five gold medals.

+Patrick "Silver" McKee was a legendary figure in Belfast's mid-20th-century history, widely regarded as the "hardest man in the city" during the 1950s and 1960s.
+Unlike Belfast's professional boxers, Silver McKee was primarily a street fighter and a cattle drover from the Market area of South Belfast.
+His life and exploits are a staple of Belfast urban folklore, representing a pre-Troubles era where "hard men" were local celebrities.
+He had a rivalry with Shankill Road man known as Stormy Weather.

 Cricket

+The Northern Ireland National Cricket Team performed at the 1998 Commonwealth Games, famously beating Bangladesh.
+A number of the cricket players that travelled to Kuala Lumpur were born in Belfast.
+These players included Neil Carson, Andrew Paterson, Mark Patterson and Derek Heasley.
+The squad conducted its intensive 5-week pre-tournament training camp at Queen’s University Belfast.

+The governing body called the Northern Cricket Union oversees cricket in Belfast.
 Belfast boasts Ireland's premier cricket venue at Stormont, Belfast.
 The Ireland cricket team plays many of its home games at this venue, which, in 2006, also hosted the first ever one-day international (ODI) between Ireland and England.
 In 2007, Ireland, India and South Africa played a triangular series of one-day internationals at Stormont, and in 2008 the qualifying tournament for the ICC World Twenty20 was held there.

 At club level, Belfast has nine senior teams: CIYMS, Instonians and Civil Service North of Ireland are in the Premier League of the NCU Senior League; Cregagh and Woodvale are in Section 1; BISC are in Section 2; and Cooke Collegians, Dunmurry and Newforge are in Section 3.

 Hockey

 Hockey is a major participatory sport in Belfast, for both men and women.
 There are four senior men's clubs: Instonians, Cliftonville, NICS and Queen's University; and one junior club: PSNI.

 There are nine senior ladies' clubs: Pegasus, Belfast Harlequins, Victorians, Knock, Queen's University, CIYMS, NICS, PSNI, Instonians and Cooke.